dthomas-eng/snippet-saver/README.md

 This is the source code for my code snippet saving and sharing tool Snippet Saver.

-Use this app at https://dthomas.io/SnippetSaver
+See this app in action: https://www.youtube.com/watch?v=u0zCQwWwFhA

-Learn more about it at https://dthomas.io/SnippetSaverProject
+Learn more about it at https://dthomas.co/SnippetSaverProject.html